 Even Matt Cutts was pretty unclear about this.
 He said several times, that a huge website with a lot of web pages doesn’t affect your ranking directly.

-Though, he also believed that having a large number of web pages give an opportunity for marketers to use better SEO practices and rank for various keywords that would not be possible with smaller websites.
+Though, he also believed that having a large number of web pages gives an opportunity for marketers to use better SEO practices and rank for various keywords that would not be possible with smaller websites.

 Hence, having a lot of web pages won’t affect your ranking, unless all pages of your website are optimized properly for search engines.
 Thus, if you are spending a huge amount of time and energy on creating a lot of web pages for your website, without optimizing it properly for search engine results, then you are wasting your time and will not get any benefits.